jonathanchu/jonathanchu.is/content/posts/virtualenv-and-pip-basics.md

 As part of the install instructions for virtualenvwrapper, you need to add this to your .bash\_profile

+    # virtualenv
+    export WORKON_HOME=$HOME/.virtualenvs
-    # virtualenvexport WORKON_HOME=$HOME/.virtualenvssource /Library/Frameworks/Python.framework/Versions/2.7/bin/virtualenvwrapper.sh
+    source /Library/Frameworks/Python.framework/Versions/2.7/bin/virtualenvwrapper.sh

-> > \*Please note that this path may differ depending on what version of
+> Please note that this path may differ depending on what version of
-> > Python you have.
+> Python you have.
 Also, I like to keep all my virtualenvs in a
-> > directory called `.virtualenvs` in my home directory, but this may
+> directory called `.virtualenvs` in my home directory, but this may
-> > differ for you if you choose to keep your virtual environments in a
+> differ for you if you choose to keep your virtual environments in a
-> > different directory.
+> different directory.

 Make sure you source your new `.bash_profile`